 The Gut-Brain Axis

 Apart from your nervous system that is made up of the brain, spinal cord, and nerves, there is an enteric nervous system.
+In other words, you have a brain in your guts.
+This nerve connection is linked directly to the bacteria in the gut.1

 This perhaps explains why fighting a craving has so much to do with the mind and willpower, as well.
 There is literally an independent brain within your body that governs how you eat.